 MGM Resorts International.
 Irell & Manella represents the current and former senior-most officers of MGM Resorts International, the worldwide hotel, resort and gaming company, including the company’s current and former CEO and Chairman of the Board, CFO, former General Counsel, and Senior Executive Vice President.
-Since 2009, we have been defending a series of shareholder class actions and derivative suits in federal and state courts in Nevada.
+Since 2009, we have defended a series of shareholder class actions and derivative suits in federal and state courts in Nevada.
 The claims concern the company’s decline in financial performance and liquidity challenges during the global recession and following the construction and opening of the $9 billion CityCenter project in Las Vegas, the largest private construction project ever undertaken.
 Irell secured a dismissal with prejudice of all claims in the state derivative suits, followed by a victory in the Nevada Supreme Court, which affirmed the dismissal.
 Irell also won a dismissal with prejudice of all claims in the federal derivative suit.
 Irell further resolved the claims in the federal consolidated shareholder class action with a settlement that required no payment and no admission of liability by MGM or its executives.
 The class action is currently being appealed by a shareholder objector.
-Irell is pursuing action against that objector and is handling the pending appeal for its clients in the Ninth Circuit Court of Appeals, which unanimously affirmed the settlement approval and dismissal of the securities class action.
+Irell is handling the pending appeal for its clients in the Ninth Circuit Court of Appeals, which unanimously affirmed the settlement approval and dismissal of the securities class action.